-UPDATE (February 1, 2013) My newest book "That's So Gay!: Microaggressions and the Lesbian, Gay, Bisexual, and Transgender Community will be released on February 18, 2013.
+My newest book "That's So Gay!: Microaggressions and the Lesbian, Gay, Bisexual, and Transgender Community was released on February 18, 2013.
 Learn more about the book by clicking on the image below.
 UPDATE (August 10, 2012) I am honored to have been awarded the Emerging Professional Award for Research from the APA Division 45.
 Here I am photographed with the award, as well as with my mentor and distinguished psychologist Dr. Derald Wing Sue.

 Also, I am please to announce that I have learned that I have received the Emerging Professional Award for Research from